hpi-epic/BP2021/README.md

 recommerce --get-datapath
 ```

-To start your first training or exampleprinter session, `recommerce` requires you to provide two configuration files.
-You can either write those yourself or use the following command to have `recommerce` copy over default files which you can immediately use or modify as you wish.
+To start an experiment, `recommerce` requires you to provide configuration files, which contain the necessary information to set up the simulation.
+You can either write those files yourself or use the following command to have `recommerce` copy over default files which you can immediately use or modify as you wish:

 *WARNING*: By using the following command, any files with the same names as the default data will be overwritten, so use with caution!
 To get the data in a folder called `default_data` use the flag `--get-defaults` instead.